-Where and When Are Data Management and Governance Needed?
+Where and When Are Data Governance and Data Management Needed?

 Your organization wants to take data-driven working seriously, but the question is: where do you start?
-Everything seems important—every system holds data, every process calls for control.
-You consider a broad program, but get stuck in complexity and slow-moving structures.
+Everything seems important—every system holds data, every process demands control.
+You consider launching a broad program, but get stuck in complexity and slow-moving structures.
 Meanwhile, risks persist and opportunities are missed.
-Recognizable?
+Does this sound familiar?
 You’re not alone.

-Data management and governance as strategic organizational tools
+Data governance and management as strategic organizational tools

-In the first two Insights, we explored why data management and governance are essential for modern, agile organizations—and how to balance defensive and offensive strategies.
-In this third article, we zoom in on a practical question: where and when should an organization actually start with data governance and management?
+In the first two Insights, we explored why data governance and data management are essential for modern, agile organizations—and how to balance defensive and offensive strategies.
+In this third Insight, we zoom in on a practical question: where and when should an organization actually start with governance and management?

-Because data governance doesn’t have to happen everywhere at once.
-Smart data governance requires smart decisions: where do you apply structure, where do you ensure ownership, and where do you invest in quality, tools, and roles?
+Data governance doesn’t have to happen everywhere at once.
+Effective data governance requires deliberate choices: where do you apply structure, where do you ensure ownership, and where do you invest in quality, tools, and roles?
 The answer: where risks are highest, impact is greatest, and value is clearest.

 Doing everything at once doesn’t work